 In my experience, existing with all three of these identities is both beautiful and often challenging.

-According to a Human Rights Campaign/University of Connecticut survey, more than three quarters of Black LGBTQ+ youth have heard family members say negative things about LGBTQ+ people, and nearly half feel self-critical and/or have been ridiculed by their family for being LGBTQ+.
-The same study found that 67 percent of respondents and 82 percent of trans/gender-expansive youth have been verbally insulted just because of who they are.
+According to a Human Rights Campaign/University of Connecticut survey, more than three-quarters of Black LGBTQ+ youth have heard family members say negative things about LGBTQ+ people, and nearly half feel self-critical and/or have been ridiculed by their family for being LGBTQ+.
+The same study found that 67% of respondents and 82% of trans/gender-expansive youth have been verbally insulted just because of who they are.

-This is just one of many studies that identifies and reinforces the difficulties of navigating the world while existing as queer people of Color – and our Jewish identities may make this navigation even more difficult, given both the recent uptick in white nationalism and antisemitism and the racism that Jews of Color often experience in majority-white Jewish spaces.
+This is just one of many studies that identifies and reinforces the difficulties of navigating the world while existing as Queer People of Color – and our Jewish identities may make this navigation even more difficult, given the recent uptick in white nationalism and antisemitism and the racism that Jews of Color often experience in majority-white Jewish spaces.

 As if the struggle wasn’t real enough, I often found conflict between my bisexuality and my Blackness, a result of hearing homophobic and biphobic remarks from within the Black community by those who considered non-straight Black men as perverted, sinful, and not “real” men.